-This free crochet dinosaur pattern makes an adorable amigurumi brontosaurus that clips to your child’s backpack.
-Substitute your child’s favourite colour for the colour I’ve used or use a colour that matches their backpack.
+This free crochet dinosaur pattern makes an adorable amigurumi brontosaurus that clips to your child’s backpack, though it can just be a small child’s toy if you omit the caribiner.

-Get your child envolved in the fun of making your Backpack Bronto which makes it extra special for them.
-Don’t be surprised though, if they come home with requests from friends for you to make them their own crochet dinosaur.
+Get your child involved in the fun of making your Backpack Bronto which makes it extra special for them by having them pick out colors, safety eyes and naming their cuddly companion.
+Don’t be surprised if they come home with requests from friends for you to make them their own crochet dinosaur.

 The free crochet dinosaur pattern for the Backpack Bronto is made using worsted weight yarn.
 I used Brava Worsted Weight yarn from WeCrochet and this project takes such a small amount of yarn that you can use a single Brava Mini to make one.